Adverbs Of Manner

 Or

-An adverb of manner modifies or alters a sentence to describe how something occurs, such as how fast or slowly it occurred.
+An adverb of manner modifies or alters a sentence to describe how something occurs, such as how fast or slowly it occurs.
 They’re frequently introduced after the main verb or the object.
 They can provide extra detail to sentences, just like other adverbs, providing the reader with a clearer idea.

 The following are some examples of adverbs that are widely used to express.